rtj-dev/CTF-Writeups/README.md

 - LinkedIn: www.linkedin.com/in/joel-r-09170a337

 ## Notes
-- All writeups are based on CTF environments (e.g., Hack The Box, TryHackMe, PwnedLabs) and contain no sensitive data and are typically "retired macines".
+- All writeups are based on CTF environments (e.g., Hack The Box, TryHackMe, PwnedLabs), contain no sensitive data and are typically "retired macines".
 - I’m actively adding new writeups as I tackle more challenges and learn new techniques.

 *Last updated: October 2025*